ufijuice/fibers/readme.md

 ## Connection to Native Computation of Homotopy Groups

-The development of chips capable of generating and manipulating topological solitons like Hopfions opens up the fascinating possibility of "natively" computing or studying homotopy groups.
-This represents a form of analog computing where the physical system itself is a direct representation of the abstract mathematical structure.
+The development of chips that manipulate topological solitons opens the door to a new form of **non-binary computation**.
+Instead of simulating these mathematical structures on a digital computer, the physical state of the solitons on the chip—their position, orientation, and topology—is used to directly represent and compute information.

 ### Key Concepts: